 In case you take something for creativity, another benefit is that freelance is one of the careers that don’t drug test, according to medsignals.com.

 3. English Tutor

 If you have ESL certification or a degree, this may be a great option for earning some cash while traveling.
 Many countries hire online English tutors to teach students in their schools.
-It doesn’t require a large time commitment and usually pays well.
+There are also platforms that you can apply to as well.
+One of these is Preply.
+They don’t require a TESL certification, besides, teaching online doesn’t demand a large time commitment and usually pays well.
 Plus, it’s a fun, interactive job that doesn’t cause a lot of stress or preparation.
 Learning plans are often provided by the company that employs you.
 That leaves you the task of helping to shape the education of students far and wide.

 If words are your forte, why not write a book while adventure-seeking?
 As your creativity ebbs and flows, you can enjoy the available activities around the area you currently reside in and write whenever the feeling moves you.
 With the wide availability of e-books, finding a publisher or self-publishing is an easy task compared to years past.
 Perhaps your free, wandering lifestyle will lend creativity to your writing style and prose and you’ll end up with a bestseller on your hands.

 Another option that allows you to work for yourself is becoming a YouTuber.
 Figure out what message you want to share with the world and create funny, witty, or informative videos to reach your potential audience.
 This is a great avenue for promoting your new digital nomad lifestyle or for sharing tips and tricks you’ve learned on your journey.
 You could end up becoming “YouTube famous.”